|Download this layer (.zip file, 1 MB):|

 * The data sources in the LYR for Arc 9 will need to be reset)

-The U.S. Congressional Districts datalayer reflects the U.S. House of Representatives voting district boundaries as established for the 113th Congress.
+The U.S. Congressional Districts datalayer reflects the current (114th Congress) U.S. House of Representatives voting district boundaries for Massachusetts.
 These boundaries took effect in January 2012.
-The name of the statewide datalayers are CONGRESS113_POLY and CONGRESS113_ARC.
-These layers replace the old layers (CONGRESS108_ARC and CONGRESS108_POLY), which represented boundaries established for the 108th Congress.
+The name of the statewide datalayers are CONGRESSMA_POLY and CONGRESSMA_ARC.

 Staff at the Massachusetts General Court Special Joint Committee on Redistricting developed this layer with its contractor, Caliper Corp.
 (Newton, MA), using Maptitude for Redistricting software.
 MassGIS appended the 1:100,000 coastline and state outline and added the Representatives' name and party attributes.

-The CONGRESS2012_POLY attribute table has the following fields:
+The CONGRESSMA_POLY attribute table has the following fields:

-FIELD NAME WDTH / TYPE DESCRIPTION CD113 2 / I Unique number for each district DISTRICT 50 / C District name REP_FIRST 16 / C First name of representative REP_LAST 16 / C Last name of representative REP_PARTY 1 / C Political party of representative (D = Democrat) REP 25 / C Rep.'s full name and party URL 50 / C World Wide Web address for Representative
+FIELD NAME WDTH / TYPE DESCRIPTION DIST_NUM 2 / I Unique number for each district DISTRICT 50 / C District name REP_FIRST 16 / C First name of representative REP_LAST 16 / C Last name of representative REP_PARTY 1 / C Political party of representative ((D) = Democrat) REP 25 / C Rep.'s full name and party URL 50 / C Web address for Representative DISTRICT 3 / I Meeting number of the current Congress (114)

-In the CONGRESS108_ARC attribute table, the item OUTLINE is coded as follows:
+In the CONGRESSMA_ARC attribute table, the field OUTLINE is coded as follows:

 - 0 = internal district boundaries